 It always seems like it is really far out there, but it actually takes less than 20 minutes to get out to University City, or the area of Charlotte around University of North Carolina in Charlotte (UNCC).
 Honestly, there are actually several spots that make it worth the drive.

-Veltree – One time we went to pick up Veltree, I unknowingly held the door open for Nick Cannon.
+Veltree – (RELOCATED TO SOUTH CHARLOTTE) One time we went to pick up Veltree, I unknowingly held the door open for Nick Cannon.
 Even without a celebrity sighting, if you are looking for the best chicken drumstick experience in Charlotte, this should be your first stop.
 This is a totally vegan spot that offers soulful vegan food.
 Downside: no seating and closed on Monday.

 Bahn Mi Brothers – Not totally vegan, but very vegan friendly.
 They offer several vegan bahn mi options (with house made vegan mayo, cilantro, cucumber, jalapeno, pickled daikon & carrots) and clearly marked vegan noodle bowls.
 Vegan kimchi fries, seasoned fries, Thai tea (with soy milk), and ‘egg’ rolls make this a staple.